-Facilities must submit any positive test results, including visitors, to the Department of Public Health's Bureau of Infectious Diseases and Laboratory Sciences (BIDLS).
+Facilities must submit any positive test results from tests conducted in the facility, including visitors, to the Department of Public Health's Bureau of Infectious Diseases and Laboratory Sciences (BIDLS).
 Please contact ImmediateDiseaseReporting@mass.gov to share the primary contact details and the BIDLS team will follow up with you to set up reporting, if needed.